creativeprojects/resticprofile/docs/content/schedules/commands.md

 Before `v0.30.0`, the `--all` flag did not remove schedules for deleted or renamed profiles.

-> [!NOTE]
+{{% notice note %}}
-> Starting with `v0.30.0`, the behavior of the `unschedule` command changed:
+Starting with `v0.30.0`, the behavior of the `unschedule` command changed:
-> - Without the `--all` flag, it deletes schedules associated with the profile name.
+- Without the `--all` flag, it deletes schedules associated with the profile name.
-> - With the `--all` flag, it removes all profiles from the configuration file, including deleted and renamed ones.
+- With the `--all` flag, it removes all profiles from the configuration file, including deleted and renamed ones.
+{{% /notice %}}

 ### status command